 Like the other properties, Yaiya conserves and recycles its water, manages its waste, uses grey water to feed its gardens, and had an organic farm on the adjoining block until construction on the condo began.
 Now they buy organic produce from the Royal projects.

 “Here we concentrate on how to be at one with nature.
-We want to serve as a model,” says Duangruedee, who believes small things make a difference, educating staff to be more eco-conscious, by gestures such as buying them bento boxes to use instead of wasteful packaging.
+We want to serve as a model for others,” says Duangruedee.

 “But it’s very difficult to be green now,” explains Krisda, lamenting Hua Hin’s early days when the first tourists visited solely for the sea breezes.